VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Assorted fiscal network 6610534d6d3b48c5a119b04659153258.md

-# Assorted fiscal network
+# Assorted Fiscal Network

+Note: From the linked pages this is only the Italian Tax Revenue (which has individuals as taxpayes? - haven been able to find)
+Graph features in papers: 3
+Originally found at: cannot find
+References: A visual analytics system to support tax evasion discovery (https://www.notion.so/A-visual-analytics-system-to-support-tax-evasion-discovery-79c482a3ec0f4f329e5af94f2c4def4f?pvs=21)
+Appeared in years: 1
+Type of Collection: Aggregate collection is it stored properly?: No must be analyzed: No
+In repo?: No
+Related to Literature - Algorithm (1) (Dataset tag relations): ChordLink: A New Hybrid Visualization Model (https://www.notion.so/ChordLink-A-New-Hybrid-Visualization-Model-9f4abf15618f462c962e68d2974043c9?pvs=21) cleaned format?: No duplicate?: No link works?: No
 Added in paper: No
-Appeared in years: 1
+Origin paper plaintext: A visual analytics system to support tax evasion discovery Page id: 6610534d6d3b48c5a119b04659153258 unavailable/skip: Yes
 Cleaned ALL data: No
-Graph features in papers: 3
-In repo?: No
-Note: From the linked pages this is only the Italian Tax Revenue (which has individuals as taxpayes? - haven been able to find)
-Origin paper plaintext: A visual analytics system to support tax evasion discovery Page id: 6610534d6d3b48c5a119b04659153258
-References: A visual analytics system to support tax evasion discovery (https://www.notion.so/A-visual-analytics-system-to-support-tax-evasion-discovery-79c482a3ec0f4f329e5af94f2c4def4f?pvs=21)
-Related to Literature - Algorithm (1) (Dataset tag relations): ChordLink: A New Hybrid Visualization Model (https://www.notion.so/ChordLink-A-New-Hybrid-Visualization-Model-9f4abf15618f462c962e68d2974043c9?pvs=21)
-Related to Literature - Algorithm (Dataset tag relations) 1: ChordLink: A New Hybrid Visualization Model0 (https://www.notion.so/ChordLink-A-New-Hybrid-Visualization-Model0-dd9d1e548bfa46949279e4ecbfeb18b6?pvs=21)
+Related to Literature - Algorithm (Dataset tag relations) 1: ChordLink: A New Hybrid Visualization Model0 (../Benchmark%20sets%200cc6b5e454304aec98f3b59b1a720476/Literature%20ad87f14e7097454fb2f784e2c8a2797a/Literature%20-%20Algorithm%2012e01bfc60a84007aa7d2d34293e123d/ChordLink%20A%20New%20Hybrid%20Visualization%20Model0%20dd9d1e548bfa46949279e4ecbfeb18b6.md) first look: No

-Related to Literature DOIs: https://doi.org/10.1007/978-3-030-35802-0_22 Related to Literature DOIs plaintext: https://doi.org/10.1007/978-3-030-35802-0_22 Related to Literature plaintext: ChordLink: A New Hybrid Visualization Model0 Type of Collection: Aggregate collection cleaned format?: No duplicate?: No is it stored properly?: No link works?: No must be analyzed: No unavailable/skip: Yes where to find: cannot find
+# Body

 ## Descriptions from the Literature